 Vanguard VDY dividend growth

 We see that Vanguard VDY has delivered some wonderful dividend growth over time.
 The dividend payments have increased 76% from 2013 through 2018.
-VDY is delivering on dividend growth again in 2019.
+VDY is delivered on dividend growth again in 2019.
 The fund also experienced some dividend disruption in 2016 but quickly recovered, and then some.

 The wide moat sectors held up quite well given the disruption for the period.
+Dividend growth has been very steady from the time of the pandemic – 2020.

-The distribution history for VDY.
+The distribution history for VDY

 XEI might lead the way in 2022, on the dividend growth front.

-Vanguard VDY or iShares XEI?
+Vanguard VDY vs iShares XEI

 That’s your call of course.
 VDY delivered over the last several years on total return and on dividend income.
 VDY is more concentrated.
 It’s a big bet.
 If the financials get hit, you go down with the ship .

-Thanks for reading, we’ll see you in the comment section.
-I’ll certainly be back with a look at other Canadian dividend ETFs.
 You can follow this blog, use the Subscribe button on the upper right on this page.

 Cut your fees, get some offers here …